Green Homes Grant

 - Working tax credit

-Chancellor Rishi Sunak first announced the Green Homes Grant in July, with about £2 billion set aside to upgrade the energy efficiency of homes in England, support low-carbon heating technology and help reduce the number of people who cannot afford to heat their homes.
+Chancellor Rishi Sunak first announced the Green Homes Grant in July 2020, with the aim of upgrading the energy efficiency of homes in England, supporting low-carbon heating technology and helping to reduce the number of people who cannot afford to heat their homes.

 It's also hoped that the scheme will help boost the economy during the coronavirus pandemic by creating jobs.